Wavelyio/wavely-docs/docs/api/data-usage-api.md

 This is the API for querying data usage.
 We currently expose the following actions:

 * Get data usage as a total for a company in a month
-* Get data usage for a company in a month, grouped by SIM card groups
+* Get data usage for a company in a month, grouped by SIM card collections
+* Get data usage for a company in a month, for a specified SIM card collections

 ## Endpoint: Get data usage for company in month